 top of page

 Foster also co-directs LabGov, a ground-breaking platform that pioneered the award-winning Co-City approach applied in various cities around the world, helping to reorient cities toward more collaborative and place-based solutions to urban challenges.
-This approach is detailed in her award-winning MIT Press book, Co-Cities: Innovative Transitions Toward Just and Self-Sustaining Communities (with Christian Iaione).

 PUBLICATIONS